aromig/notes/csharp_oop.md

 ## Overloading

-Multiple methods that have the same name but different parameters (of different datatypes and/or number of parameters).
+Multiple methods that have the same name but different parameters (of different data types and/or number of parameters).

 ```
 static void printVariable(string thing) {